nestorsalceda/mamba/README.md

             with _it('will not run pending specs (marked with an underscore)'): pass

-        with context('ignore rest of tests using the "only" method'): with only('this code will be run'):
+        with context('ignore rest of tests using the "only_it" method'): with only_it('this code will be run'):
                 pass

             with it('this code will be ignored'):